nucleartide/Breadforge/.github/pull_request_template.md

 ## How it works

-> Explain the reasoning behind your implementation, what you learned, and any lessons that might be useful to others.
+> Explain what you did, how you did it, and why you did it.
+Also: what you learned, and any lessons that might be useful to others.
+>
+> Ideally, this could be a blog post paragraph all on its own.

 ...